Deep-MI/FastSurfer/README.md

 * --weights_cor: Pretrained weights of coronal network.
 Default: ../checkpoints/Coronal_Weights_FastSurferCNN/ckpts/Epoch_30_training_state.pkl
 * --seg_log: Name and location for the log-file for the segmentation (FastSurferCNN).
 Default: $SUBJECTS_DIR/$sid/scripts/deep-seg.log
 * --clean_seg: Flag to clean up FastSurferCNN segmentation
+* --run_viewagg_on: Define where the view aggregation should be run on.
+                    By default, the program checks if you have enough memory to run the view aggregation on the gpu.
+                    The total memory is considered for this decision.
+                    If this fails, or you actively overwrote the check with setting "--run_viewagg_on cpu", view agg is run on the cpu.
+                    Equivalently, if you define "--run_viewagg_on gpu", view agg will be run on the gpu (no memory check will be done).
 * --no_cuda: Flag to disable CUDA usage in FastSurferCNN (no GPU usage, inference on CPU)
 * --batch: Batch size for inference.
 Default: 16.
 Lower this to reduce memory requirement
 * --order: Order of interpolation for mri_convert T1 before segmentation (0=nearest, 1=linear(default), 2=quadratic, 3=cubic)